elasticpath/react-pwa-reference-storefront/src/components/src/SearchResultsItems/README.md

 #### Description

-Displays search results given search keyword.
+Displays items that match a given search keyword.
+The items are displayed as tiles with item details such as name, image, availability, and price.
+When a shopper selects an item, the item opens in the `ProductDisplayItemMain` component.

 #### Usage